 Alec Shelbrooke was first elected as the Member of Parliament for Elmet & Rothwell in May 2010, winning the seat from the Labour Party.

 At the 2015 General Election Alec was re-elected and nearly doubled his majority, securing the second biggest Conservative majority in West Yorkshire.
-In the snap General Election of June 2017, Alec increased his majority once again whilst many other Conservative seats in West Yorkshire saw their majorities decrease.
+In the snap General Election of June 2017, Alec increased his majority once again taking almost 55% of votes cast.

 Alec lives in the heart of the constituency with his wife Susan and their two dogs, Boris and Maggie.
-Living in the constituency allows Alec to stay in touch with issues that really matter to local people.
-Following six years as a Leeds City Councillor for the Harewood Ward, Alec describes becoming the Member of Parliament for his home constituency a huge honour.
+Living in the constituency for almost 20 years allows Alec to stay in touch with issues that really matter to local people.
+Following six years as a Leeds City Councillor for the Harewood Ward, Alec describes becoming the Member of Parliament for his home constituency as a huge honour.

 The son of two teachers, Alec was born in 1976 and educated at Saint George’s Church of England Comprehensive School.
 He studied Mechanical Engineering at Brunel University where he graduated with honours in 1998.
 After graduation Alec relocated to Yorkshire and made his work and family life in Leeds.
-Living in Micklefield and first working as a kitchen and bathroom fitter, Alec later established a career in project management taking up a job with the University of Leeds.
+Living in Micklefield, Alec established a career in project management taking up a job with the University of Leeds.
+He also spent time as a kitchen and bathroom fitter when he needed work (fitting many kitchens and bathrooms around Elmet & Rothwell).
 Alec is a member of campaign groups such as ‘Blue Collar Conservativism’ and the ‘Trade Union Reform Group’ describing himself as a Conservative Trade Unionist.

-With over a decade of experience campaigning in Elmet & Rothwell, Alec knows not only what issues matter to local people, but has come to know nearly every road, avenue and cul-de-sac in the constituency by name.
+With nearly two decades of experience campaigning in Elmet & Rothwell, Alec knows not only what issues matter to local people, but has come to know nearly every road, avenue and cul-de-sac in the constituency by name.
 It is Alec’s promise to put the interests of his constituents before those of his own.

 Alec at work